-My resolution for 2019 is to do more multi-tasking … so I’ll be combining the roles of keyboard-player and musical director for a number of shows during the year.
-As well as continuing the role of MD/accompanist for Opera Anywhere’s touring shows, including new productions of Patience and Hansel & Gretel, I’ll be working with the chorus for a concert version of Carmen for Oxford Opera Company; and taking turns as AMD for MAC Theatre’s production of ‘Made in Dagenham’, Musical Youth Oxford Company’s spring show, ‘The Wedding Singer’, and AMD/scriptwriter for OxOps’ medley of music, ‘Trials of Love’.
+My resolution for 2019 is to do more multi-tasking … so I’m combining the jobs of keyboard-player and musical director for a number of shows during the year.
+As well as continuing the role of MD/accompanist for Opera Anywhere’s touring shows, including new productions of Patience and Hansel & Gretel, I’ve been taking turns as AMD for MAC Theatre’s production of ‘Made in Dagenham’, Musical Youth Oxford Company’s show, ‘The Wedding Singer’ and AMD for OxOps’ productions ‘Trials of Love’ and ‘Crazy for You’.
 Altogether, now—ready, AND …!

 My latest novel , published by Gurning Gnome, is the story of Nathan Hill, a man who collects fragile and beautiful works of art, and the chance encounter with a former lover which threatens to break everything apart.
 Available on Amazon and Kindle.
 If you enjoy it—and even if you don’t—please contribute to the Amazon reviews.
 Writing is a two-way process, and I’d love to hear your side of the conversation.
 Here’s some of the feedback received from readers so far: